tpeterz/BigData_Kafka/README.md

 # Real-Time Kafka Music Streaming Analysis

 This project demonstrates a simplified real-time data pipeline using **Apache Kafka**, **Flask**, and **Docker** to simulate music streaming events.
-We look at who’s listening, what they’re listening to, where they’re listening from, and how they interact with the track.
+It tracks who’s listening, what they’re listening to, where they’re listening from, and how they interact with each track.

 ---